 If you are like us and prefer to camp while on a safari, you should pack a pair of flip flops to use while showering.
 Your feet will thank you when using the communal showers.

 You can also wear flip flops around camp, but always bear in mind that there might be lots of thorns around.
-Hal’s flip flops were ruined after just 5 days camping in Botswana because of it.
+Hal’s flip flops were ruined after just 5 days of camping in Botswana because of it.
 And some of the thorns are pretty long and thick and can easily puncture through the flip flop and into your feet.
 Eek!
 (Photo below.)
 On a later trip to the Kgalagadi Transfrontier Park, Hal got some flip flops with much thicker soles and wore them for 5 weeks straight, no problem!
 We advise not to wear flip flops at night since there might be snakes or scorpions around and you won’t see them in the dark.
 Cover your feet at night.

 Our favorite eco friendly flip flop companies are: